Testing enetcache

 run: Build/Scripts/runTests.sh -s buildCss

-This is similar to the enetcache example, but does some more: The functional tests are executed with three different DBMS (MariaDB, Postgres, sqlite), and the acceptance tests are executed, too.
-This setup takes some time to complete on Github Actions.
-But, it's green!
+This is similar to the enetcache example but does more.
+The functional tests are executed with three different DBMS (MariaDB, Postgres, sqlite), and the acceptance tests are executed as well.
+This will take some time to complete on Github Actions - but it's green!